 National Association of Social Workers (NASW) members should contact their House Representative now and urge them to vote yes on CHAMP (H.R.
-3162) coming to the House floor tomorrow, Wednesday, August 1.
+3162) coming to the House floor August 1, 2007.
 Members are asked to immediately email their message of support to their House member.
-Our suggested message is located on NASW Congress Web at: Medicare Support Letter

 The legislation is very new and just unveiled and considered last week by the House Ways and Means and Energy and Commerce committees.
 NASW has been working aggressively with its advocacy network and behind the scenes to secure these crucial social worker payment increases.
 CHAMP is a very large bill with many different components.
 Other key provisions include a significant increase in the State Children’s Health Insurance Program (SCHIP), removal of the discriminatory copayments for Medicare psychotherapy services, increases in physician payments, and other benefit improvements in both Medicare and Medicaid.
 These improvements will be offset by cuts in managed care payments for Medicare, nursing home rates and a substantial increase in tobacco taxes.
 NASW strongly supports passage of CHAMP as necessary to reform Medicare and further expand child health insurance coverage.

 The President has pledged to veto CHAMP on a wide variety of grounds, but Democratic congressional leaders expect to find a political solution to the White House opposition.
 A Senate companion measure is still taking shape.
 Currently the Senate is debating an SCHIP bill that does not include any Medicare provisions, but they are expected to add them at a later time.
 NASW is working with its advocacy network to secure its SWRI Medicare agenda in the still emerging Senate package.